Gluten-free Christmas cake

 55g coconut flour

-55g glace cherries, rinsed in hot water to remove sugar syrup, dried, and halved
+55g natural glace cherries (without red food colouring), rinsed in hot water to remove sugar syrup, dried, and halved

 28g ground almonds